Are you already excited about Halloween? Then your kids will love this simple Spider Web Art Project.

 In fact, this watercolor-resistant painting technique is super easy and a lot of fun!
 All you need is some watercolor and crayons.

 Let’s dive right in.

 Fall is right around the corner and so is the next official holiday in my house, Halloween.
-The kids are beyond excited for their spooky events and trick or treats.
+The kids are beyond excited about their spooky events and trick-or-treat.

 Already weeks prior we decorate the house and they play with their costumes.
 Halloween music is running all day long and we tell each other spooky stories.

 It’s really precious.